 For a richer pudding with a nutty flavor, use coconut milk in place of the almond milk in this recipe.

 Gather all of your ingredients.
 (Puddings cook quickly, so it's best to have everything you need measured and at hand.)
 You will also need a small saucepan and a wooden spoon or wire whisk for stirring.

-- In a small saucepan off heat, combine the corn starch, sugar and salt until well mixed.
-Add ¼ cup of almond milk (or other dairy-free milk alternative) and place the saucepan over medium-low heat, mixing well to dissolve the corn starch and sugar.
+In a small saucepan off the heat, combine the cornstarch, sugar, and salt until well mixed.
+Add 1/4 cup of almond milk (or another dairy-free milk alternative) and place the saucepan over medium-low heat, mixing well to dissolve the cornstarch and sugar.

-- Add the remaining almond milk, stirring constantly until mixture thickens for about 3 minutes.
+Add the remaining two cups almond milk, stirring constantly until mixture thickens for about 3 minutes.
 Remove the pan from heat and whisk in the soy margarine and vanilla until completely incorporated.
-Transfer pudding to a heatproof dish, place plastic wrap directly on the surface of the pudding (this will prevent a skin from forming), and chill in the refrigerator for at least 3 hours before serving.
+Transfer pudding to a heatproof dish, place plastic wrap directly on the surface of the pudding (this will prevent a skin from forming) and chill in the refrigerator for at least 3 hours before serving.
 Serve cold.

-I prefer using store-bought dairy-free milk alternatives for this recipe and particularly those prepared with some sort of a thickening agent like agar or corn starch, but feel free to make and use your own homemade almond milk or even try using and making your own Homemade Margarine.
+- We prefer using store-bought dairy-free milk alternatives for this recipe and particularly those prepared with some sort of a thickening agent like agar or cornstarch, but feel free to make and use your own homemade almond milk or even try using and making your own homemade margarine.
 Coconut milk also works wonderfully in dairy-free puddings, so experiment with different kinds of milk alternatives to find the one that works best for you.